 A. If you don't have a guest or didn't pay the fee for single occupancy, every effort will be made to house you with one of your classmates.
 (If you're a late registrant or a "walk-in," please note this may not be possible.)
 Each room will have basic amenities: a twin bed (or two if it's a double room), sheets, a blanket, a towel, and a washcloth.
 Toiletries and hangers are not provided.
 Remember: this is dorm living!
 Sleeping bags, air mattresses, and pillows are allowed for young children, and children not using a bed will not be charged the dorm fee when they stay with a paying adult.

-A. Dorm rooms cost $30 per person per night, a la carte meal options range from $10 to $65 per person per meal (including alcohol), and children younger than 18 eat for free.
-An all-inclusive meal package will be announced when registration goes live in February, which will include early bird savings and special discounts for the 5th, 50th, and Loyalty Club classes.
+A. Dorm rooms cost $30 per person per night, a la carte meal options range from $10 to $65 per person per meal (including alcoholic/nonalcoholic beverages), and children younger than 18 eat for free.
+An all-inclusive meal package is available; it includes early-bird savings and special discounts for the 5th, 50th, and Loyalty Club classes.

 A. Yes.
-Childcare up to 12 years of age will be provided at a nearby site on Thursday from 5:30 to 9 p.m. and Friday and Saturday from 5:30 to 11 p.m.
-The fee of $25 per evening includes dinner and snacks; each additional child or grandchild is $5 per evening.
+Childcare up to 12 years of age will be provided at First United Daycare on Thursday from 5:30 to 9 p.m. and Friday and Saturday from 5:30 to 11 p.m.
+The fee of $25 per child (per evening) includes dinner and snacks.
 (You'll be able to sign up for childcare on the Reunion Weekend registration form.)

 A. The pool, basketball courts, squash center, fitness center, and tennis center will be available for use.
 Be sure to pick up a schedule with facility hours of operation when you visit check-in in the Simon Student Center or find the hours posted at www.mercersburg.edu/reunionschedule.